 If you are a candidate for orthodontics, you will likely be referred by your general dentist to an orthodontist for evaluation of your bite.
 During your first visit, your orthodontist may use several methods to develop an individualized treatment plan, including:

 - Intraoral and facial photographs.

 - Impressions for models of the teeth and bite.

-Typically during the second visit, your orthodontist reviews the treatment plan and estimates the number of months for the active phase of treatment.
-The standard treatment phase is two years.
+Typically during the second visit, the treatment plan is reviewed and an estimate for the number of months required for the active phase of treatment is discussed.
+(The standard treatment phase is two years.)
 Following treatment, you may be required to wear a retainer for a period of time.

 The duration of orthodontic treatment varies based on your age, the extensiveness of the procedure (some people require more work than others) and how closely you follow your treatment plan.
 For example, younger patients may respond more quickly to treatment than older patients because the bones supporting young teeth are more pliable than those supporting older teeth.
 However, adults tend to follow treatment instructions more consistently than pre-teens.